Last updated on February 15, 2021

 An affiliate landing page outlines the details of a company’s affiliate program.
 Costco doesn’t have an affiliate landing page.
 That’s a big miss that won’t help to grow its program.
 Only by chance will publishers find the program on CJ Affiliate (like I did).

 Costco pays a laughable commission rate.
 Affiliates will earn $3 for standard membership purchases and $6 for higher-priced executive memberships.
 Those fixed commissions are equivalent to 5 percent of sales.
 Unlike most retailers that pay commissions on goods sold, Costco doesn’t.
 It should consider adding an ecommerce commission structure for online purchases.

 The referral period is “session-based.”
 It’s the first time I’ve come across a session-based conversion period, which sounds insufficient and disadvantageous.
 Also, the affiliate manager doesn’t define what that means.
 A session could start when a user visit’s Costco’s site and ends when the user exits or becomes inactive.
 However, that’s my guess.

 Deep linking is not available.
-Deep linking is the practice by which an affiliate creates a link to a specific page on the merchant’s site.
-For example, instead of using a generic homepage affiliate link, I can link to an article that relates to your content to increase relevance and conversion rates.
+Deep linking is how an affiliate creates a link to a specific page on the merchant’s site.
+For example, instead of using a generic homepage affiliate link, I can link to an article or product that relates to your content to increase relevance and conversion rates.
 Not enabling deep linking is a lost opportunity.
 It would be beneficial to send traffic directly to Costco’s membership sales page.

 There are no ad banners or creative assets.
 Costco’s affiliate team misses again by not providing marketing materials.

 Can you make $1,000 a month as a Costco affiliate?
 Although Costco is a top retailer, it’s unlikely that you will make that amount or a significant income.
 Low fixed-commissions and a session-based cookie will constrain your earnings and conversions.
 The limitation of earning only from membership sales is a tremendous disadvantage.
 Lastly, the program is out of sync compared to popular retail affiliate programs offered by Amazon, eBay, Walmart, Overstock, and others.